Commercial

 Our Retail Center Construction Process

-A successful retail center construction assignment follows a controlled sequence from early planning through turnover.
-Each step below is aimed at keeping scope, schedule, and owner expectations aligned even when site conditions, procurement pressure, or permitting complexity tighten the calendar.
+A successful retail center construction assignment in Kingwood follows a controlled sequence from early planning through turnover.
+Each step is aimed at keeping scope, schedule, and owner expectations aligned even when site conditions, HOA review, HCFCD drainage compliance, and Gulf Coast weather windows tighten the calendar.
+Our crews have built across Forest Cove, Bear Branch, Royal Brook, Greentree Village, and the commercial corridors along Kingwood Drive and Northpark Drive — so the planning process reflects real Kingwood site conditions rather than generic Houston assumptions.

 Define the project program